Sridharvnp/Sridharvnp/README.md

-- 👋 Hi, I’m @Sridharvnp
+- 👋 Hi, I’m @Sridhar
-- 👀 I’m interested in designing..
+- 👀 I’m interested in UIdesigning..
-- 🌱 I’m currently learning Adobe XD
+- 🌱 I’m currently learning Adobe illustrator
-- 💞️ I’m looking to collaborate on internship.
+- 💞️ I’m looking to collaborate on Internship.
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.behance.net/sridharvadivel...

 <!---
 Sridharvnp/Sridharvnp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.